technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP_plus_extend_and_innovate.md

     az login
     ```

-6. Initialize the Terraform code using the following command.
+6. Initialize the Terraform code using the following command:

     ```PowerShell
     terraform init